SkyCiv Documentation

 • Wind Loads

-• Snow Loads
+• Snow Loads (balanced case)

-• Seismic Loads (in development)
+• Seismic Loads (as spectral loads)

 Before going into this article, SkyCiv HIGHLY recommends going through the Software Documentation on Modeling in Structural 3D, Area & Wind Loads, as well as be familiar with the use of the standalone Load Generator, as all of those functions are relevant.
 This documentation will focus on the application of the loads using the integrated version of the Load Generator while operating in Structural 3D.
 Consequently, this documentation won’t go into depth on how to calculate each individual load, as they are very reliant on which code you are using.
 As mentioned, please go through linked documentation on the Load Generator and the prevailing building code, before going through this article.